 Transplant teams at the University of Maryland Medical Center work in multidisciplinary settings to leverage clinical and research expertise across the full spectrum of pre- and post-transplant care, including immunosuppression management, medical and surgical innovation, and academic research.

 Surgeons in UMMC’s Division of Transplantation are hand-picked for their skill in applying the newest, least invasive surgeries.
 UMMC became only the 3rd hospital in the country to adopt single-incision laparoscopic donor nephrectomy as the standard of care for living kidney donors.
-The donor kidney is removed through a single, small incision in the belly button, and the donor leaves the operating room with a small Band-aid.
+The donor kidney is removed through a single, small incision in the belly button, and the donor leaves the operating room with a small Band-Aid.
 The surgery is virtually scarless.

 UMMC offers adult living donor liver transplants to help patients get transplanted sooner.
 Surgeons were specifically recruited for this living donor surgery as a response to the shortage of deceased donor organs.
 Living donor liver transplantation is a highly complex operation that requires skilled surgeons to remove 50-60% of a living donor’s liver and transplant it into a recipient.
 Unlike living kidney donors who can donate to strangers, living liver donors are encouraged to have a close, personal relationship with the intended recipient.
 The full spectrum of liver diseases is treated in partnership with the University of Maryland Liver Center.

 Cardiothoracic surgeons within the lung transplant program were the first in the U.S. to enroll a patient in a clinical trial to restore damaged donor lungs to high transplantation standards on an “ex vivo” (outside the body) breathing machine, potentially increasing the number of organs viable for transplant by revitalizing lungs that may previously have been passed over for transplantation.
 This ex vivo revitalization process may also make it possible for donor lungs to be sent to needy recipients farther away where they can then be restored to high transplantation standards at the recipient location within the short window of time after donor death.